About me

 Individual Therapy

-My work with individuals is also psychodynamic, in that we look at your current issues in the light of your past relationship and experiences.
-You may realise that there is a pattern of relationships or behaviour you keep repeating that is damaging to you but you do not know how to change.
+My work with individuals is also psychodynamic in that we look at your current issues in the light of your past relationships and experiences.
+You may be struggling with anxiety or depression or you may be aware that you keep repeating behaviour that is damaging to you but you do not know how to change.
+Psychodynamic therapy can help to free you from old stuck patterns enabling you to become more creative and freer in your life and relationships.

-Individual issues I help with include: Anxiety and depression; Relationship issues: Issues around being single: Childhood abuse or Trauma; Issues with work or creativity.
+Individual issues I help with include: Anxiety and depression; Relationship issues: Parenting issues; Loneliness ; Childhood abuse or Trauma; Issues with work or creativity.

 Training, qualifications & experience

 Post Graduate Diploma in Psychodynamic Psychotherapy - WPF Therapy, Validated by Roehampton University and accredited by the British Psychoanalytic Council.
-4 year training.
+(2014).

 Psychodynamic Psychotherapy with Couples- Tavistock and Portman NHS Trust.
 Accredited by the British Psychoanalytic Council.
-2 year training.
+(2020).

-I am a member of the British Psychoanalytic Council, and the British Association for Counselling and Psychotherapy and I abide by the codes of ethics of these professional bodies.
+I am registered with the British Psychoanalytic Council (BPC) and the UK Council for Psychotherapy (UKCP) and I abide by the codes of ethics of these professional bodies.

 As well as working in private practice I worked for several years within specialist psychological units within the NHS, for clients with complex issues.
 I have also worked with couples with complex issues within an NHS setting.

-Most of my clients choose open-ended once or twice weekly therapy, however I also see clients for short-term therapy (usually between 12 and 16 sessions).
+Most of my clients choose open-ended once or twice weekly therapy, however I also see clients for short-term therapy.

 Member organisations